-- the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical and clinical studies; - the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates, if clinical studies are successful, including any costs from post-market requirements; - the cost of commercialization activities for our product candidates, if any of these product candidates is approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing our product candidates for clinical studies in preparation for regulatory approval and in preparation for commercialization; - our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - the costs to develop, acquire or in-license future product candidates or technologies; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - the timing, receipt and amount of sales of, or royalties on, our future products, if any; and - the emergence of competing technologies or other adverse market developments.
+- the scope, progress, results and costs of researching and developing our product candidates, and conducting preclinical and clinical studies; - the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates, if clinical studies are successful, including any costs from post-market requirements; - the cost of commercialization activities for our product candidates, if any of these product candidates is approved for sale, including marketing, sales and distribution costs: - the cost of manufacturing or contracting for the manufacture of our product candidates for clinical studies in preparation for regulatory approval and in preparation for commercialization; - · our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - the costs to develop, acquire or in-license future product candidates or technologies; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - the timing, receipt and amount of sales of, or royalties on, our future products, if any; and - the emergence of competing technologies or other adverse market developments.

-We believe that our existing cash, cash equivalents and short-term investments as of June 30, 2021 will be sufficient to fund our planned operations into 2023.
-As of June 30, 2021, we had total cash, cash equivalents and short-term investments of \$373.4 million.
+We believe that our existing cash, cash equivalents and short-term investments as of September 30, 2021, together with the \$45.0 million upfront payment received in connection with the Pierre Fabre Commercialization Agreement will be sufficient to fund our planned operations into the second quarter of 2023.
+As of September 30, 2021, we had total cash, cash equivalents and short-term investments of \$357.2 million.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need additional funds sooner than planned.

-We do not have any committed external source of funds other than reimbursements, milestone and royalty payments that we may receive under the Bayer Agreements.
-While we expect to continue to opportunistically seek access to additional fundsthrough additional public or private equity offerings or debt financings, through potential collaborations, partnering or other strategic arrangements, or a combination of the foregoing, additional funds may not be available when we need them on terms that are acceptable to us, or at all.
-Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the disruptions to and volatility in the credit and financial markets in the United States and worldwide, including the trading price of our common stock, resulting from the ongoing COVID-19 pandemic.
+We do not have any committed external source of funds other than reimbursements, milestone and royalty payments that we may receive under the Bayer Agreements and milestone and royalty payments that we may receive under Pierre Fabre Commercialization Agreement.
+While we expect to continue to opportunistically seek access to additional funds through additional public or private equity offerings or debt financings, through potential collaborations, partnering or other strategic arrangements, or a combination of the foregoing, additional funds may not be available when we need them on terms that are acceptable to us, or at all.
 If adequate funds are not available to us on a timely basis, we may be required to delay, limit, reduce or terminate preclinical studies, clinical studies or other development activities for one or more of our product candidates or delay, limit, reduce or terminate our establishment of sales, marketing and distribution capabilities or other activities that may be necessary to commercialize our product candidates.